-Municipal bankruptcies are nothing new, but several recent landmark filings have transformed Chapter 9 of the U.S. bankruptcy code for municipal reorganization from a relatively obscure body of law into a hot topic.
+Municipal bankruptcies are nothing new, but several filings over the past year — punctuated by the July 2013 bankruptcy in Detroit — have transformed Chapter 9 of the U.S. bankruptcy code for municipal reorganization from a relatively obscure body of law into a hot topic.
 Residents of struggling cities are wondering what the possibility of bankruptcy means for them.

 “We’ve had cities go bankrupt in the past, but usually those are isolated events that occur because the city lost a big lawsuit or had a local catastrophe,” says Franklin C. Adams, a bankruptcy lawyer in Riverside, Calif.
 “What’s different and quite troubling is that larger economic conditions seem to be the cause, and we haven’t seen that since the Great Depression.”

 Congress enacted federal bankruptcy legislation for municipalities in the 1930s.
-Since 1980, there have been 270 muni bankruptcies, according to data from the U.S. court system.
-Last year, 13 municipalities filed for bankruptcy protection, according to Reuters.
-But the recent filings have been noteworthy.
+Between 1991 and 2012, there have been 217 muni bankruptcies, according to data from the U.S. court system.
+Of those, 20 were filed just last year.
+These are some of the more recent filings have been noteworthy:

-- Jefferson County, Ala.: The county filed last November, citing more than $4 billion in debt.
-In terms of dollar amount, the filing is the largest civic bankruptcy in U.S. history, according to The Huffington Post.
+- Jefferson County, Ala.: The county filed in November 2011, citing more than $4 billion in debt.
+Before Detroit’s filing this month, the filing was the largest civic bankruptcy in U.S. history in terms of dollar amount, according to Reuters.

-- Stockton, Calif.: The city filed for bankruptcy at the end of June, becoming the largest American city, in terms of population, to seek protection from creditors under Chapter 9.
+- Stockton, Calif.: The city filed for bankruptcy in June 2012.
+At the time, it was the largest American city, in terms of population, to seek protection from creditors under Chapter 9.
 City officials estimate that Stockton, which has just fewer than 300,000 residents, could owe creditors as much as $1 billion, according to CBSNews.com.

 What is Chapter 9?